-This booklet contains information about the elbow surgery that you have been advised to have and aims to answer some of the questions you may have about the operation and your stay in hospital.
+This booklet contains information about the shoulder surgery that you have been advised to have, and aims to answer some of the questions you may have about the operation and your stay in hospital.

-About elbow surgery at Sherwood Forest Hospitals
+About shoulder surgery at Sherwood Forest Hospitals

-At our King's Mill Hospital site, there is an elective orthopaedic ward and an elective Day Case Unit (DCU).
-At our Newark site, there is an elective day case unit/ ward (Minster ward).
+At our King's Mill Hospital site, there is an elective orthopaedic ward and an elective day case unit (DCU).
+At our Newark site, there is an elective day case unit/ward (Minster ward).
 The ward and site of your shoulder or elbow surgery will be discussed with you by your consultant team in the outpatient clinic before your operation.

 You will be admitted to one of these wards during your stay in hospital.
-On each ward a named nurse will be allocated to you to co-ordinate your nursing care.
+On each ward a "named nurse" will be allocated to you to co-ordinate your nursing care.
 You will also have named physiotherapists to supervise your rehabilitation.

-You will usually be admitted to the hospital on the day of your operation, and you will usually go home the same day.
-If you think you will need transport to get home or help when you get home, please tell your named nurse when you first come in.
+You will usually be admitted to the hospital on the day of your operation, and you will usually go home one to two days afterwards.
+If you think you will need transport to get home or help when you get home, please tell your named nurse when you first come in